prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ```

 Yes, you're right.
 That url value is quite complicated.
-You can find more details in our [user sync documentation](https://docs.prebid.org/prebid-server/developers/pbs-cookie-sync.html), but let's give the explanation a go here too.
+You can find further details in our [user sync documentation](https://docs.prebid.org/prebid-server/developers/pbs-cookie-sync.html).

 The user sync endpoint is composed of two main parts, the url of your user syncer and a redirect url back to Prebid Server.
-The url of your user syncer is responsible for reading the user id from the client's cookies and redirecting to Prebid Server with a user id macro resolved.
+The url of your user syncer is responsible for reading the user id from the client's cookie and redirecting to Prebid Server with a user id macro resolved.

-The url of your user syncer can make use of the following privacy policy macros which will be resolved by Prebid Server before sending the url to the client:
+The url of your user syncer can make use of the following privacy policy macros which will be resolved by Prebid Server before sending the url to your server:
 - `{{.USPrivacy}}`: Client's CCPA consent string.
 - `{{.GDPR}}`: Client's GDPR TCF enforcement flag.
 - `{{.GDPRConsent}}`: Client's GDPR TCF consent string.